 Ask ten different people and you might get ten different views on how the emotions of envy and jealousy are distinct.

-It turns out that psychologists agree on a fairly straightforward distinction.
+I turns out that Psychologists agree on a fairly straightforward distinction.

 Envy occurs when we lack a desired attribute enjoyed by another.